Explore UCD

 Learning Unit 3: Introduction to the Irish Planning System

 This unit will provide an introductory overview of the Irish planning system, outlining the framework of plans and the management of development.
-The key themes addressed include: the key agencies in the Irish Planning system; the role of central and local government; objectives of the Planning system; key planning instruments – development plans and development control.
+The key themes addressed include: the key agencies in the Irish Planning system; the role of central and local government; objectives of the Planning system; key planning instruments – development plans and development control

-Learning Unit 4: Topics in Spatial Planning
+Learning Unit 4: Topics in Planning & Sustainability

 Student Effort Hours: